sitewhere/sitewhere/README.md

 ---

-## NOTE: SiteWhere 2.0 RC1 is an early release candidate of the new architecture and is considered an "beta" quality preview.
-This release is not intended for production use!
-Some features will change before the 2.0 GA release.

 SiteWhere is an industrial-strength open source IoT Application Enablement Platform that facilitates the ingestion, storage, processing, and integration of device data at massive scale.
 The platform is based on a modern microservices architecture and has